Generalizing Scaling Laws for Dense and Sparse Large Language Models: Generalizing Scaling Laws

+This proposed scaling law should 1) be able to describe the scaling behavior for both dense and sparse models; 2) achieve similar predictions and capture the scaling behavior observed in the experiments of \cite{kaplan2020scaling, hoffmann2022training, frantar2023scaling,abnar2025parameters} as increasing model size, data size, and compute; and 3) capture the behavior for sparse models as observed in \cite{frantar2023scaling,abnar2025parameters} for increasing the sparsity.
+Furthermore, for $0\%$ sparsity or dense models, the scaling law should behave exactly as the Hoffman scaling law.

-For simplicity, we use the term active parameters $N$ for active/nonzero parameters in the MoE and pruned models.
+For simplicity, we use the term ``active parameters" ($N$) for active/nonzero parameters in the MoE and pruned models.
 For the dense models, the total number of active parameters is the total number of parameters.
-We use Equation \ref{hoffman} as the base to extend it to a generalized scaling law.
+We use Hoffman scaling law (Equation \ref{hoffman}) as the base to propose a generalized scaling law.
 We define the sparsity as follows: